ff6347/ff6347.github.io/teaching/index.md

 ### Adobe After Effects Tutorials für ae.tuts+

-In Oktober 2012 I got approached by ae.tuts+ if I were interested into creating [some tutorial](http://tutsplus.com/authors/fabian-moron-zirfas) that shows the techniques I used in my entry to the "Contest n°8" on [mattrunks.com](https://mattrunks.com/en/contests/8/results)
+In October 2012 I got approached by ae.tuts+ if I were interested into creating [some tutorial](http://tutsplus.com/authors/fabian-moron-zirfas) that shows the techniques I used in my entry to the "Contest n°8" on [mattrunks.com](https://mattrunks.com/en/contests/8/results)

 #### The Original Mattrunks Video